jsmesonnier/jsmesonnier.github.io/_pages/events.md

 author_profile: true
 ---

 <p style='text-align: justify;'>Over the last decade, I have co-organized a number of academic events.
-Among them, two prominent series were the Sciences Po Summer workshop in sustainable finance (end June each year) and the FirmOrgDyn conference.
-Watch out for our call for papers!</p>
+Among them, two prominent series were the Sciences Po Summer workshop in sustainable finance (2022-2025), now replaced by the Transtlantic workshop in energy and nature-related finance, and the annual FirmOrgDyn conference (2018-2023).</p>

 # Transatlantic Workshop in Energy and Nature-related Finance

 A joint initiative of researchers at Banque de France, HEC Paris, Sciences Po Paris and the Kenan-Flagler Business School of the University of North Carolina at Chapel Hill.
-Building on the success of both Sciences Po’s Summer Workshop in Sustainable Finance (see below), and the experience of the [HEC-HKUST Sustainable Finance Workshop](https://sites.google.com/view/hec-hkust-sustainable-finance/home) (since 2023), this new dual-venue workshop will take place in hybrid mode at the same time in two conference rooms, one in Paris and one in Chapel Hill.
-Presentations and discussions will alternate between both locations.
-The aim of the workshop is to create a platform for collaboration and knowledge-sharing between the two sides of the Atlantic, while minimizing the need for travel and promoting sustainable practices.
+Building on the success of both Sciences Po’s Summer Workshop in Sustainable Finance (see below) and [HEC-HKUST's Sustainable Finance Workshop](https://sites.google.com/view/hec-hkust-sustainable-finance/home) (since 2023), this new dual-venue workshop will take place in hybrid mode at the same time in two conference rooms, one in Paris and one in Chapel Hill.
+The aim of the workshop is to stimulate collaboration and knowledge-sharing in sustainable finance between the two sides of the Atlantic, while minimizing the need for travel and promoting sustainable practices.

 _First edition_